Ourblissfulnest

 brackets

-Step 6: Touch up & Seal
+Step six: Touch up & Seal

 If you’re cuts weren’t exactly perfect then you’ll most likely need to go back and do a little bit of touch up work.
 Since I chose to stain my wood prior to assembly (you can most definitely stain it last but I find it easier to do it early on to avoid struggling in those hard to reach spots), I went ahead and used a tinted wood putty to fill in any imperfections.